R0me-Y/Quantum-Sensor-Simulations/README.md

-# Quantum Sensor Simulation
+# Quantum Sensing Simulations

-This repository will contain simulations and models related to quantum entanglement and sensing systems — especially with potential satellite and aerospace applications.
+This repository will contain simulations and models related to quantum entanglement and sensing systems — especially with potential Aeronautical and Astronautical applications.

 🚧 **Status:**
 Currently in the **theoretical learning phase**, focusing on mastering: